 NOTE: Electrodes have to be kept in a buffer all the time, as drying will destroy the delicate measuring membrane and render the ISE useless.

-What is the electrolytes reference range table in the (Sodium, Potassium, and Chloride) serum?
+ESE reference solution range table in the (Sodium, Potassium, and Chloride) serum

 Sodium | 136 – 145 mmol/l |